samarthsushi/recon/README.md

 if you want to use a previously saved ii, use `load_ii`

 ### commands:
+> in the filename, make sure to append the .json extension to it
 #### `load_ii` or `l`:
 loads ii (a json file) from the directory where the binary lies
 <br>